How To Be A Good Neighbor: Tips And Etiquette For Positive Neighborly Relationships

 But while you’re less likely nowadays to have a neighbor ring your doorbell to borrow a cup of sugar, it’s still important to maintain a polite relationship with those who live near you.
 Unfortunately, the problems and annoyances that often come up when a group of people live close together can threaten that cordiality.

 Having a good relationship with your neighbors has a multitude of benefits.
 It can help you feel safer, provide a quick and easy-to-reach lifeline if you’re ever in a pinch, reduce feelings of loneliness and contribute to your well-being.
 Even if you don’t become the quintessential tight-knit neighborhood with regular barbeques and block parties, just knowing the names of the people you share your space with can increase your sense of community.

 How can you achieve this sense of community?
 Simply being nice can go a long way.
 Here’s how to keep the peace in your neighborhood.

 In general, you want to be pleasant, polite and respectful to your neighbors.
 Start by doing your best to not create undue nuisances.
-Respect others’ yards and homes.
+Respect others’ property lines, yards and homes.
 Keep your pets and kids within the realm of acceptable behavior.